Introduction

 How Heights Influence Interior Aesthetics

-Standard heights for light switches and outlets are chosen to strike a balance between usability and visual appeal.
-Installing switches at around 48 inches and outlets between 12 to 16 inches from the floor helps create a design that is both practical and visually harmonious.
+Standard heights for light switches and outlets are set to balance function and style.
+By placing switches at about 48 inches and outlets between 12 to 16 inches from the floor, you can create a design that is both practical and visually pleasing.

 Visual Balance